HebleV/valet_parking/README.md

 3 - Access a car using the car number.

 Using Hash Tables will be efficient as compared to Linked list as accessing will be faster.
-Though there might be collissions in Hash Tables but it could be solved using Linear Probing, Quadratic Probing, and Horner's Method.
+Though there might be collissions in Hash Tables but it could be solved using Chaining, Linear Probing, Quadratic Probing, and Horner's Method.
 An efficient hash function implementation is key here.